ossuminc/riddl/doc/src/hugo/content/guides/authors/design/patterns/_index.md

 weight: 10
 ---

-This section helps authors with the task of using RIDDL to design a system.
+This section helps authors with the task of using RIDDL to design a system via recommended patterns for various systems.

 {{< toc-tree >}}